UKLLC/Guidebook/ukllc_book/docs/user_guide/SDC.md

 * Rounding values (to reduce specificity)

-* Suppressing or masking values
+* Suppressing or masking values.

 **Note**: Low counts also include percentages referring to <10 individuals, even if the actual counts are not presented.
 In all outputs means, medians, modes, standard deviations and variances should only be reported where they are based on a count of at least 10.